coreboot/coreboot/Documentation/ifdtool/layout.md

 The ifdtool can be used to manipulate a firmware image with a IFD.
 This tool will not take into account the FMAP while modifying the image which can lead to unexpected and hard to debug issues with the firmware image.
-For example if the ME region is defined at 6 MB in the IFD but the FMAP only allocates 4 MB for the ME, then when the ME is added by the ifdtool 6 MB will be written which could overwrite 2 MB of the BIOS.
+For example if the ME region is defined at 6 MiB in the IFD but the FMAP only allocates 4 MiB for the ME, then when the ME is added by the ifdtool 6 MiB will be written which could overwrite 2 MiB of the BIOS.

 In order to validate that the FMAP and the IFD are compatible the ifdtool provides --validate (-t) option. `ifdtool -t` will read both the IFD and the